jamiepoli/JamvieCTF/content/posts/20insecureDeserializationIntro.md

 ### Backup Directives

 When serializing objects, one thing to note is that some properties or connections will not completely transfer over during the process.
 In that case, there should be some sort of backup plan or emergency what-to-do in those situations.
 This blueprint will vary from language to language, but often you'll see it as some directive that tells the deserializer what to do when it encounters a foreign property.
-As an example, Python's [pickle](https://docs.python.org/3/library/pickle.html) module - the native serializaing library in Python - uses a magic function called `__reduce__()` to stipulate what should be done in case not everything was perfectly translated from their bytestream form.
+As an example, Python's [pickle](https://docs.python.org/3/library/pickle.html) module - the native serializing library in Python - uses a magic function called `__reduce__()` to stipulate what should be done in case not everything was perfectly translated from their bytestream form.

 `__reduce__()` in particular tells the pickle module how to handle things directly within the definition of the class.
 Specifying this interface will allow us to manually reconstruct potentially complicated properties, such as database connections or open file handles.
 Of course, there exist unintended ways of using the ``__reduce__()`` directive.

 ## Insecure Deserialization

-Serialization is not inherently bad, and it is a very important tool in many infrastructures today.
+Serialization is not inherently bad, and it's a very important tool in many infrastructures today.
 What makes it vulnerable is, like with many different practises, improper handling of its inputs.
 Insecure deserialization typically arises when applications feed user input into their deserializers, which wasn't properly cleaned/sanitized.

 Refer back to Python's pickle module once more.
 It uses the `__reduce__()` directive for edge cases where properties are not properly reconstructed from their stream form.
 However, if the input that you're giving your pickler is from some external user, you lay yourself bare for RCE.